woocart/localizations/UK/products-cosmetics.md

 Price: 25

 Laura Geller’s best-selling blush favorites packed in one travel-friendly palette.
-Four beautiful, universally-flattering shades of pink, peach, warm rose and bronze so you can handle pale winter skin like a star!
-One sweep seamlessly blends color for a camera ready glow that’s close-up approved.
+Four beautiful, universally-flattering shades of pink, peach, warm rose, and bronze so you can handle pale winter skin like a star!
+One sweep seamlessly blends color for a camera-ready glow that’s close-up approved.
 - easy to use, offering buttery blending and a natural-looking finish
 - the heavenly hues (left to right) start with ‘Pink Grapefruit’, a mauve-beige tone sublimely streaked with shimmering pink
 - next up, ‘Bora Bora’ (which also features a ‘Maui Lip’ imprint) combines pearlescent peach-pink with an opalescent, tawny rose heart